pdemian/Forter-Take-Home/README.md

 Similar to the JSONata exerciser, we can also include a simple in-browser playground UI to allow providers to write or edit and validate their mappings.

 ### Safety and Maintainability
-JSONata is declarative and runs in a pure expression engine, no side effects or code execution (JSONata does not have an `eval`).
+JSONata is declarative and runs in a pure expression engine, no side effects or external code execution (JSONata does not have an `eval`).
+A timeout can be added to ensure that we won't be impacted by a long running mapping.
 The returned schema is validated to ensure that the mappings are valid.

 Currently, reading the provider mapping from the filesystem poses a potential security risk.
 A regex check was implemented to prevent directory traversal by rejecting special characters.
 Moving to a database or S3 bucket alongside an allowlist of onboarded providers would further mitigate this risk without requiring redeploys.